jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/ia/ia-5.3.md

 ## Control Statement

-The organization requires that the registration process to receive [organization-defined types of and/or specific authenticators] be conducted [in person; by a trusted third party] before [organization-defined registration authority] with authorization by [organization-defined personnel or roles].
+The organization requires that the registration process to receive [organization-defined types of and/or specific authenticators] be conducted [Selection: in person; by a trusted third party] before [organization-defined registration authority] with authorization by [organization-defined personnel or roles].

 ## Control Objective